Not logged in. Login | Signup

-- Deposit money into your brokerage account from your checking or savings account.
-Most experts recommend keeping an emergency stash of money in your bank account.
-However, keeping too much in your bank will limit your returns (long term your savings account will almost definitely return much less interest than your brokerage account).
+2. Deposit money into your brokerage account from your checking or savings account.
+Most advisors recommend keeping an emergency stash of money in your bank account, enough to cover 3 to 6 months of expenses.
+However, keeping too much in your bank will limit your returns.

-- It may take over a week or more for the money to become accessible in your brokerage account.
-Many people get frustrated with this, but that’s the way it is.
-You should receive an email or other notification when your money arrives (depending on the settings you agreed to with your brokerage).
+4. It may take over a week for the money to become accessible in your brokerage account.
+Some people get frustrated with this, but that’s the way it is.
+You should receive an email or other notification when your money arrives, depending on the settings you agreed to with your brokerage.

-These funds closely match the performance of a target (e.g. the S&P 500) with minimal fees.
-We recommend one for the US stock market (VOO and/or VTI), one for emerging stock markets (VWO) or global stocks (VEU), and one for treasury bonds (TLT and/or VGIT).
+5. Purchase assets.
+Unless you really, really know what you're doing, you should purchase broad index funds.
+These funds closely match the performance of a target index (e.g. the S&P 500), with minimal fees.
+We recommend one for the US stock market, e.g. VTI, one for stocks outside the US, e.g. VXUS, and one for bonds, e.g. BND.
 The percentage of money you allocate to each should depend on your unique situation, but a simplistic guideline is provided here.

-- Many people ignore the previous step and try to pick individual stocks and/or time the market.
-Some of them succeed in the short term (just as some lotto tickets exceed the statistical expected winnings).
-However, in the long term they almost always fall behind (just as most chronic gamblers fail).
+6. Many people ignore the previous step and try to pick individual stocks and/or time the market.
+Some of them succeed in the short term, just as some lotto tickets exceed the statistical expected winnings.
+However, in the long term they almost always fall behind, just as most chronic gamblers fail.
 They do one or more of: (1) pay “frictional costs” like short term gains and/or transaction fees, (2) miss out on interest while money is out of the market between sells and buys, (3) make mistakes caused by human psychology, and (4) waste time and effort that could have been applied to a more beneficial pursuit (day job, side business, …).

 If you need help, we recommend hiring a fiduciary (not a financial advisor).
 You'll pay a flat fee for a consultation in which he/she is required to act in your best interest.